liujiashen9307/Hoitalent-small-project/README.md

 App is divided into two parts.
 Part One: Dashboard about relevant position.
 Part Two: Small Searching enginee, or recommender, based on the key words you search for the job.

 App Link: https://liujiashen93.shinyapps.io/Hoitalent-small-project/

+# Part 3: Labelling Experience

+Using machine learning technique to label required experience by job description.